 Yes, ELIX WPT technology is safe to human exposure as it has a much lower operating frequency than induction charging systems.
 In the operating region, the electromagnetic field radiation is below the ICNIRP (2010) limits.
 The ELIX system produces only slightly more magnetic field than a similarly sized electric motor such as you would find in any industrial or residential setting.

 The maximum gap depends on the strength of the magnetic coupling between the primary magnetic and secondary magnetic fields.
-WPT can be achieved with gaps up to 30cm however for the E1K and E8K the optimal gap is between 8-10 cm between the transmitter and receiver cases.
+WPT can be achieved with gaps up to 30cm however the optimal gap for MDC in vehicles is between 8-10 cm between the transmitter and receiver cases.

 The noise level of the E1K is about 65 dB at 1 meter away from the installed system.
 The target goal of the E8K is a noise level at or below 65 dB.

 The ELIX system is quite robust to any misalignment between the transmitter and receiver.
 The system works with misalignment in both the X (forward-backward) and Y (left-right) axes, as well as when the receiver is tilted horizontally.
 The amount of misalignment is different for each of these axes, but in general a up to 10 cm is allowed in the X and Y directions as well as a +/-10 degree tilt.

 The Z-gap of the system is designed to be 8-10cm, however this does not affect the ground clearance of the vehicle as the transmitter is designed to be built into a parking block above the pavement.

 If the system is misaligned, the total power output of the MDC receiver is reduced and the amount of the reduction is dependent on which axis is misaligned.
 The total system efficiency does not reduce with misalignment, including increased Z-gap.